lux-archive/wagon/README.md

 # Wagon

 Wagon is a minimalist bundler for Lua rocks.
-It sets up a local rocktree directory and directs both Lua and LuaRocks to use that as a working path for adding and searching rocks.
+It sets up a local rocktree in the current directory and directs both Lua and LuaRocks to use that as a working path for adding and searching for rocks.

 Wagon relies on bash to work, which means it's likely only useful on UNIX systems.